Sazid60/LIBEASE-Client-Side/README.md

 - Create a .env file in the root directory of the project and add the required fields.
 - Customize .env variables according to your specific environment setup.
 - Ensure Node.js and npm (or yarn) are installed on your system.
+- For Further Guidence You Can Connect me and ask any queries.